 What is two-factor authentication and how does it enhance payment gateway security?

-Two-factor authentication requires users to provide two forms of verification, typically something they know (e.g., password) and something they receive (e.g., a one-time code), thus enhancing security.
+Two-factor authentication requires you to provide two forms of verification, typically something you know (e.g., password) and something you receive (e.g., a one-time code), thus significantly enhancing security.

 What are some common fraud detection techniques used by payment gateways?